 Interested in a low-cost, do-it-yourself, way to defend against germs?

 Try washing your hands with soap.
-It’s the proven, old-school method that works best to prevent the spread of germs.
+It’s the proven, old-school method that works best.

 Your hands are the main carriers of infections and disease-causing germs.
 In fact, touching things is how most infectious diseases are spread.

 Hand-washing performed at key moments throughout the day is shown to prevent a variety of diseases and infections.